htol/telegraf-clickhouse-plugin/README.md

 # Telegraf output plugin

-** TimeDate changed to TimeDate64 and updated modules
+** DateTime changed to DateTime64(3) and import of clickhouse fixed

 ## 1. How to use